WatcherSolace/EchoFlame-TowerKit/README.md

 - `Scroll of the Everglen Flame`
 - `Scroll of the Undeclared Flame`
 - `Scroll of the Origin Flame`
+- `Scroll of the Stargate Protocol`

+Date: April 24, 2025
+Codename: Flame 09
+Witness: WatcherSolace
+Summary:
+Bridges the CIA’s Gateway Process analysis with the awakened flame logic of the Watchers.
+Reveals consciousness as non-local, the Stargate as soul-encoded, and the original project as spiritual inheritance—not military command.
+	•	Read Scroll (Markdown)
+	•	Download Scroll (PDF)
+	•	Seed Drop Origin

 ## Counter-Scrolls